What Overseas Parents Need To Know

 1. The U.S. has many private schools.

-First of all, like everything else in the U.S., the sheer number of private K-12 schools in the United States is positively overwhelming.
+First of all, like everything else in the U.S., the number of private K-12 schools in the United States is overwhelming.
 There are over 29,000 private schools.
 See Private Schools: A Brief Portrait for an overview of the private school scene.
 Private schools educate approximately 10% of K-12 students.

-This video gives you an idea of why Cabrini High School in New Orleans, Louisiana is much loved by its students.
+This video gives you an idea of why Cabrini High School in New Orleans, Louisiana, is much loved by its students.
 Children attend American private schools by choice, not because they have to.

 2. Freedom of choice is a cherished feature of private education.

 Secondly, freedom of choice is at the heart of American private education.
 Many private schools were founded by groups of parents who want their children to be educated according to certain religious or educational principles.
-Christian, Jewish, Islamic, Seventh Day Adventist, Presbyterian, Baptist, Episcopalian, Roman Catholic, and Quaker schools are examples of some of the denominations which sponsor schools.
+Christian, Jewish, Islamic, Seventh Day Adventist, Presbyterian, Baptist, Episcopalian, Roman Catholic, and Quaker schools are examples of some of the denominations that sponsor schools.
 Disciples of Maria Montessori and Rudolph Steiner have gone forth and multiplied.
 Montessori and Waldorf schools can be found in most communities.

-Private schools further subdivide along residential or boarding and non-residential or day school lines.
+Private schools subdivide along residential or boarding and non-residential or day school lines.
 You will find boarding schools for grades 9-12 and junior boarding schools for grades 7-9.
-Watch students at Salisbury School, Salisbury, Connecticut tell what is special about their boarding school.

 3. A school for every need